PennyLaneAI/catalyst/FRONTEND.md

 **Explicit** arguments/results are those which were explicitly mentioned in the source Python program.
 Implicit arguments are those that are added to the lists in order to meet Jaxpr requirements.

-For example, when tracing the following Python program:
+For example, in the following Python program:

 ``` python
 def f(sz):